Syntax Trees

 Concatenation syntax comes in two syntax forms:

-• The traditional hcat/vcat/row which deal with concatenation or matrix construction along dimensions one and two.
+hcat/vcat/rowwhich deal with concatenation or matrix construction along dimensions one and two. - The new

 We write ncat-3 for concatenation along the third dimension.
 (The 3 is stored in the head flags for SyntaxNode trees, and in the first arg for Expr trees.)
 Semantically the new syntax can work like the old: